kyma-project/kyma/docs/backup/docs/03-01-backup-configuration.md

   provider: azure
 ```

-A detailed description of all options can be found in the [Heptio Ark Documentation](https://github.com/heptio/velero/blob/master/docs/api-types/volumesnapshotlocation.md).
+For a detailed description of all options, see the [Heptio Ark documentation](https://github.com/heptio/velero/blob/master/docs/api-types/volumesnapshotlocation.md).